 Mediation is a form of Alternative Dispute Resolution (ADR), whereby the mediator facilitates the process in which two or more parties attempt to reach a mutual agreement.

 Most civil, commercial and workplace mediations can be concluded in one day with a high success rate.
-Family mediation can take between one to six sessions.
+Relationship & Family mediation can take between one to six sessions.

 Mediation is becoming more popular and is one of the quickest growing forms of Alternative Dispute Resolution (ADR).
 The courts are also actively encouraging this form of conflict resolution as it is time and cost-effective, it empowers individuals and gives them control of the outcome.